Description and Features

-This unusual lizard typically lives on rocks around the coast in tropical climates, diving into the sea occasionally to feed on underwater algae or seed weed.
-They have short blunt snouts and razor-sharp teeth, which assist them in scraping food off of the rocks as well.
+This unusual Iguana lizard typically lives on rocks around the coast in tropical climates, diving into the sea occasionally to feed on marine algae or seed weed.
+They have short, blunt snouts and razor-sharp teeth, which assist them in scraping food off of the rocks as well.

 Marine iguanas are also strong swimmers, and males defend groups of females against rival males during mating season.